Cloudy1986/mark-mcleod-cv/README.md

 - Prioritising what problems to solve, why they need to be solved and what not to prioritise
 - Understanding technical dependencies and constraints

 I'm switching careers now because I want to make things instead of co-ordinate others in my teams to make things.
-During my learning to code journey I've really enjoyed tackling problems, getting into a state of flow and focus, and the dopamine hit of finally solving the problem.
+During my learning to code journey I've really enjoyed tackling problems, getting into a state of flow/focus, and the dopamine hit of finally solving the problem.
 I've really loved learning to code and can't wait to start my new career!

 ## <a name="projects">Projects</a>